RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 ```

 A set of taints can also handle more complex use cases.
-For example, a `role=test` or `role=dev` taint can designate a node as dedicated for testing or development workloads.
+For example, a `role=test` or `role=dev` taint can be used to designate a node as dedicated for testing or development workloads via pod tolerations.

 ## Using pod anti-affinity